 In the same way, there is no fixed time to quit HRT, neither are there any hard or fast rules on how you decide to come off it – it all depends on you as an individual: more specifically, the type and dose of HRT you’ve taken, how long you’ve been taking it, and the severity of your symptoms before the treatment.

 A well-functioning digestive system is also important in achieving a good quality of life during menopause.
 After all, your gut is where all the essential nutrients are absorbed into the body, so it needs to be working at its optimum rate to minimize menopausal symptoms.
-This includes following a balanced diet that includes sufficient fluids and fiber, as well as maintaining a healthy weight by getting enough exercise every day.
+Follow a balanced diet that includes sufficient fluids and fiber, as well as maintaining a healthy weight by getting enough exercise every day.
 To give your gut that extra boost, it may be worth eating probiotic-rich foods or taking a daily supplement with your meals to replenish the levels of good bacteria.

 Ideally, you should start incorporating the above habits and lifestyle changes around 4 to 6 months before you begin to wean off HRT.
-As always, be sure to speak with your doctor first to make sure that your strategy is working for rather than against you.
-Ultimately, taking the necessary time and effort to care for your body during the menopause will have you on the right track to living your best life.
+As always, be sure to speak with your doctor first to make sure that your strategy is working for you rather than against you.
+Ultimately, taking the necessary time and effort to care for your body during menopause will have you on the right track to living your best life.